 The short answer is: (spoiler alert) Yes!

-Before we jump into the longer answer, we should probably define deconstruction, just in case it’s a new concept.
+Before we answer the question “Is deconstructing your faith biblical?”, we should probably define deconstruction, just in case it’s a new concept.
 I meet a lot of women who are in the process of deconstructing their faith, but have never heard that term.

 So now that we know what deconstructing is, we can have a more detailed discussion about where it shows up in the Bible.
 The good news (see what I did there?
 LOL) is that Jesus is a perfect example of how to deconstruct your faith.